 Previous ticket buyers have reported varying success with certain browsers when buying through Ticketmaster.
 Here’s what I have learnt.

-Ticketmaster sometimes allows you to view a seat map, where you can see exactly what tickets are available and where.
+Ticketmaster sometimes allows you to view a seat map where you can see exactly what tickets are available and where.
 You can literally click on the seats you want.
 However it also uses a system where you select how many seats you want at which price band and location, then it chooses the seats for you.
-In times of high traffic (which it will be on Monday as tickets go on sale) it will often turn off the seat map option so you have to use the automatic selection method.
+In times of high traffic (which it will be as tickets go on sale) it will often turn off the seat map option so you have to use the automatic selection method.

 Some people have reported that certain browsers will give you the seat map and others will only ever give you the automatic option.
 Google Chrome doesn’t seem to let some people choose seats.
 In my experience Internet Explorer always gives me the option to choose seats.
 A lot of fans have said that the Puffin browser is the best, but it’s probably a good idea to have several open on the day and see what happens as it varies with different systems.
 Of course, Ticketmaster may just turn off the seat map for all performances as it’s so busy!